World Cup: Wiegman remains key as female coaches stall – DW – 08/21/2023

 "It would be nice if the balance gets better, and we need to work to make it better.
 UEFA doing that, FIFA doing that, federations need to do that and also give women opportunities," she said, in answer to a DW question after the 2023 final in Sydney.

-Jill Ellis, who won the previous two tournaments with the USA, is in agreement.
+Jill Ellis, who won the previous two tournaments with the USA, agrees.
 She told DW that such discrepancies are the result of opportunity deficit.

 "I think women can execute at the top level.
 I think what you're seeing, in terms of the numbers, is we've got to continue to create and invest in opportunities.
 We can't assign a head coach just because she's a female, we have to make sure that there's support around or that she's educated to be ready for that position when it arrives," she said.